-As of June 30, 2017 and December 31, 2016, in addition to the straight-line rent receivable discussed below, tenant and other receivables consisted of a receivable from the Company's transfer agent related to offering proceeds not yet received of \$0.5 million and \$1.6 million, respectively.
+Tenant and other receivable balances consist primarily of base rents, tenant reimbursements and receivables attributable to straight-line rent.
+As of September 30, 2017 and December 31, 2016, tenant and other receivables consisted of a receivable from the Company's transfer agent related to offering proceeds not received by the balance sheet date of \$0.4 million and \$1.6 million, respectively.